craigmaslowski/Plates-Cupboard/README.md

 ## Usage

-To use Cupboard, tell it where your template to find your template folder.
+To use Cupboard, tell it where to find your template folder.

 ```JavaScript
 var cupboard = require('cupboard');